-On receiving a certificate, a subscriber is committed to check its contents, particularly the correctness of the data and complementariness of a public key with the private key he/she/it possesses.
-If the certificate has any faults that cannot be accepted by the subscriber, the certificate should be immediately revoked.
-In its place, based on the required new set of documents, a new one will be issued.
+In the first step of certificate installation process subscriber is obligated to check the correctness of the data contained in the certificate.
+If the certificate has any faults, it should be immediately revoked.
+In its place, based on the required new set of documents, a new error-free certificate will be issued.